sid-25L/Analysis-of-International-Debt-Statistics/README.md

    have Lowest Average amount of debt.

--  Highest amount of Principle repayment Country is `China` and Indicator name is `Principal repayments on external debt, long-term`
+-  Highest amount of Principal repayment Country is `China` and Indicator name is `Principal repayments on external debt, long-term`